UNITED KINGDOM – Update on the transition to eVisas for biometric residence permit and biometric residence card holders.

 Temporary measures for expired BRPs and BRCs.

-Those with indefinite leave to remain who rely on an ink stamp or vignette in their passport to demonstrate their rights can continue using these documents as usual, including for travel.
-However, they are encouraged to apply for a No Time Limit (NTL) status to access an eVisa and enjoy its advantages.
+Anyone with indefinite leave to remain who uses an ink stamp or vignette in a passport to prove their rights can continue to use their documents as they do today, including for travel.
+These people are however, encouraged to make a No Time Limit (NTL) application to access an eVisa to reap the benefits.
+This is because passport endorsements will also be transitioned to the eVisa model.

-Switching to an eVisa is free and offers increased convenience and security.
-Unlike physical documents, eVisas cannot be lost, stolen, or altered.
-An eVisa allows users to verify their immigration rights instantly and securely.
+Switching to an eVisa is free and simple, offering increased convenience and security.
+Unlike physical documents, eVisas cannot be lost, stolen, or altered and allows users to verify their immigration rights instantly and securely.
 Importantly, transitioning to an eVisa does not affect or alter an individual’s current rights or immigration status.

 If you have an eVisa sign in to your UKVI account to check that your eVisa is linked to your current passport or travel document.
-You should make sure your personal information and your passport details in your UKVI account are up to date well in advance before you travel.
-You may be delayed or denied boarding by carriers if your information is not correct.
-You will still need to carry your current passport with you.
+You will need to ensure that your personal details are up to date at all times.

 As always, don’t hesitate to reach out to your Newland Chase dedicated contact or submit an inquiry here should you have any specific questions regarding this announcement.